pippinbarr/pippinbarr.github.io/content/cv/index.md

 # Research funding

 1. SSHRC Insight Grant: Games as Research.
 2022–2026.
+Co-investigator.
 1. Aid to Research Related Events, Exhibition, Publication and Dissemination Activities (ARRE) Program.
 For: The Queerness and Games Conference at Concordia.
 2019.
+PI.
 1. Take Two.
 Pilot Micro-Funding Program for Fine Arts.
 For: The Queerness and Games Conference at Concordia.
 2019.
+PI.
 1. Aid to Research Related Events, Exhibition, Publication and Dissemination Activities (ARRE) Program: The Queerness and Games Conference at Concordia.
 2018.
+PI.
 1. FRQSC Team Research-Creation Grant: Speculative Play.
 2016 – 2019.
+Co-investigator.
 1. FRDP Grant: Experimental Games.
 2016 – 2019.
+PI.
 1. SSHRC Partnership Grant: Initiative for Indigenous Futures.
 2015 – 2022.
+Co-investigator.

 # Teaching